fledge-iot/fledge-north-kafka/docs/index.rst

   - **Security Protocol**: Security protocol to be used to connect to the kafka broker.

-  - **Mechanism**: Authentication mechanism to be used to connect to kafka broker.
+  - **SASL Mechanism**: Authentication mechanism to be used to connect to kafka broker.
 Only PLAIN mechanism is supported as of now, support for other authentication mechanism will be added soon

   - **User ID**: The User ID to use when the Mechansim is set to SASL_PLAINTEXT or SASL_SSL.